 AMY GOODMAN: Did it surprise you?

 AMY GOODMAN: Tell us who the prisoner is.
-Tell us who this man–being held in South Carolina, in the brig — is.
-Al-Marri.
+Tell us who this man, being held in South Carolina in the brig, is, al-Marri.

-AMY GOODMAN: So how did you represent him?
+AMY GOODMAN: So, how did you represent him?

 AMY GOODMAN: Why hasn’t the military charged him?

-JONATHAN HAFETZ: One is they, they don’t have the evidence, which al-Marri has maintained from the beginning that he’s innocent.
-Another possible reason is that they wanted to subject him to coercive interrogations, which he was, had to endure—the extreme isolation, the sensory deprivation, the abuse, the threats—which they could not have done in the civilian justice system.
-So..
+JONATHAN HAFETZ: One is they don’t have the evidence.
+Mr. al-Marri has maintained from the beginning that he’s innocent.
+Another possible reason is that they wanted to subject him to coercive interrogations, which he had to endure—the extreme isolation, the sensory deprivation, the abuse, the threats—which they could not have done in the civilian justice system.
+So—

-AMY GOODMAN: The U.S. citizen held as an "enemy combatant" for three and a half years, now moved to Miami where he is being tried, for terrorism charges in a federal court there.
+AMY GOODMAN: The U.S. citizen held as an enemy combatant for three-and-a-half years, now moved to Miami where he’s being tried for terrorism charges in a federal court there.
 What is happening in Jose Padilla’s case?

 AMY GOODMAN: Jonathan Hafetz, how do these cases relate to the hundreds of men who are being held at Guantanamo?
 Do they have any effect?

-AMY GOODMAN: And last question.
-The ruling says the administration cannot label a US citizen or a permanent resident an "enemy combatant" and indefinitely hold them.
+AMY GOODMAN: And last question: The ruling says the administration cannot label a U.S. citizen or a permanent resident an enemy combatant and indefinitely hold them.
 What happens to someone who is not a legal resident, perhaps an undocumented worker, who is picked up?